- Open Access

 Tacke F, Weiskirchen R. Non-alcoholic fatty liver disease (NAFLD)/non-alcoholic steatohepatitis (NASH)-related liver fibrosis: mechanisms, treatment and prevention.
 Ann Transl Med.
 2021;9:729. https://doi.org/10.21037/atm-20-4354.

-This study was supported by core funding from the Foundation for Liver Research; the Australian Research Council Discovery Project Grant (DP190102555) to NAY, MJM, NT and JWOB; MOH-000032/MOH-CIRG18may-0004 and the Singapore Ministry of Health via the Duke-NUS Signature Research Programmes (SGR) to ML and SGR; Camille and Henry Dreyfus Foundation and R35 GM13779501 from the National Institutes of Health (NIH) USA to S. Chandrasekaran; MH is supported by a CRUK-OHSU Project Award (C52489/A29681) and CRUK Accelerator award to the HUNTER consortium (C18873/A26813).
+This study was supported by core funding from the Foundation for Liver Research; the Australian Research Council Discovery Project Grant (DP190102555) to NAY, MJM, NT and JWOB; MOH-000032/MOH-CIRG18may-0004 and the Singapore Ministry of Health via the Duke-NUS Signature Research Programmes (SGR) to ML and SGR; Camille and Henry Dreyfus Foundation and startup funds from the University of Michigan to S. Chandrasekaran.
+MH is supported by a CRUK-OHSU Project Award (C52489/A29681) and CRUK Accelerator award to the HUNTER consortium (C18873/A26813).

 Ethics approval and consent to participate